benewalter/disaster_response/README.md

 ## Installation <a name="installation"></a>

 The code should run with no issues using Python version 3.0 or older.

 Libraries that were used for the analysis are Pandas, Numpy, Scikit-learn, SQLlchemy, NLTK, RE, Pickle, Json, Plotly, Flask.

 ## Project Motivation<a name="motivation"></a>

 As part of the Udacity Data Scientist Nanodegree, I developed this ETL and ML pipeline that takes messages of disaster responses as inputs and then classifies each message as different categories (multilabel classification).

+The ETL and ML pipeline can be used to run a Flask app.
+The Flask app can be fed disaster messages which are then classified into different categories.

 ## File Descriptions <a name="files"></a>